Concepts and tools for fairness, explainability, and robustness in machine learning

 - Discover a set of easy-to-use tools that allow you to expose, study, and correct misbehavior in machine learning models

-Ilya Feige is the head of data science and the head of research at Faculty.
-He ensures that cutting-edge machine learning is used across all Faculty’s commercial data science projects.
+Ilya Feige is the director of AI at Faculty, where he leads the company’s research and development efforts and ensures that cutting-edge machine learning is used across all Faculty’s commercial data science projects.
 Previously, Ilya worked at McKinsey & Company, helping to deploy artificial intelligence for some of the world’s largest brands.
 He’s also an honorary senior research fellow in artificial intelligence at UCL.
 Ilya was awarded the Goldhaber prize for the best PhD in theoretical physics from Harvard University, and the Governor General’s award for the single highest ranked undergraduate student at McGill University.

 For conference registration information and customer service